 The requirements for the doctoral degree in the School of Engineering have been made to establish the structure in which the degree may be earned.
 Upon written approval of the provost, the dean of the School of Engineering, the doctoral committee, and the chair of the major department, other degree requirements may be established.
 The University reserves the right to evaluate the undertakings and the accomplishments of the degree candidate in total, and award or withhold the degree as a result of its deliberations.

-The departments of Electrical Engineering and Bioengineering collaborae to offer a Ph.D. in interdisciplinary topics related to Bioengineering.
+The Departments of Electrical and Computer Engineering and the Department of Bioengineering are collaborating to offer a Ph.D. in interdisciplinary topics related to Bioengineering.
 Faculty from both departments will co-advise the Ph.D. students and the degree will be awarded by the Department of Electrical Engineering.